(2015-2018) - Computer Systems Technology advanced diploma

-At Sensory Tech we create innovative health care web applications.
+This company creates innovative health care web applications.

 My work included routine maintenance as well as architecture for a very diverse web application stack.
 Working closely with the Dev team, I was responsible for the performance, reliability, and security of multiple 24/7 production environments.

 Video Game Company (Casino for Children) - IT Specialist